bsnux/nvim/cheatsheet.md

 * `:set listchars=eol:$,tab:>-,trail:~,extends:>,precedes:<`: Displaying invisible chars
 * `:set list!`: Hide invisible chars
 * `$ gvim --remote-tab README.md`: Open `README.md` file using a new tab on `gvim`
+* `K`: Type this while the cursor is over any Unix-based command, and you will be taken straight to that command's manual page.
+* `Ctrl-o` `Ctrl-o`: Navigate to previous cursor position in buffer
+* `{`: Jump to previous paragraph/function/block
+* `}`: Jump to next paragraph/function/block